kristoph4822/cost-splitter/README.md

 # Debt Resolver
 Console app for resolving debt within group.

-Two algorithms, which can be chosen with run arguments.
-First one resolve debt separetly between each person (like standard Splitwise).
+Two algorithms, which can be chosen with run argument.
+First one resolves debt separetly between each person (like standard Splitwise).
 Second one reduces number of transactions between **n** persons to **n-1** (kind of like Splitwise "simplify debt" feature).

 You can add weight to each person (i.e. specific person didn't participate in the whole trip).